bejelith/docker_entrypoint/README.md

 ## Usage
 ### Build a configuration file
 Create a template configuration file `server.properties.template` like the following
 ```
 server_address={{ .LISTEN_ADDRESS }}
 server_port={{ .LISTEN_PORT }}
 id={{ .ID }}
 ```
 ### Example dockerfile
 The build your image using docker_entrypoint as first stage of a multi-stage build:
 ```
 FROM docker_entrypoint as entrypoint
 FROM alpine #OR YOU FAVOURITE BASE IMAGE
 COPY --from=entrypoint /docker_entrypoint /docker_entrypoint
 RUN ...
-MKDIR ...
+RUN mkdir ...
 ENV SERVER_PROPERTIES_LISTEN_ADDRESS="localhost"
 ENV SERVER_PROPERTIES_LISTEN_PORT=8080
 ENV SERVER_PROPERTIES_ID=1